magifd2/scat/README.md

 1.  **Initialize the config file**:

-    Run the following command to create a default configuration file at `~/.config/scat/config.json`:
+        Run the following command to create a configuration file (`~/.config/scat/config.json`) in the default location:

     ```bash
     scat config init
     ```

+    **Important**: This configuration file contains sensitive information such as Slack tokens.
+For security, it is highly recommended to set the file permissions to `600` (read and write only for the owner).

 2.  **Configure a Profile**: